Thahaseen-Shaik/CSM-2025-26-BATCH-B15/README.md

-# Smart Doorbell with Camera and Ultrasonic Sensor
+# An IoT Smart Doorbell System Using Camera and Ultrasonic Sensor for Real-Time Visitor Detection and Context-Aware Monitoring